MemoonaTahira/Visual-Saliency-Metrics-for-Evaluating-Deep-Learning-Model-performance/README.md

 _______________________________________________________________________________

 More saliency metrics can be added by adding their code in the visual_attention.py file.
-[Pysaliency] (https://github.com/MemoonaTahira/pysaliency) is a python package that has code for many diffferent metrics.
+[Pysaliency] (https://github.com/matthias-k/pysaliency) is a python package that has code for many diffferent metrics.
 Unfortunately the package works with a limited number of datasets and Models.

+You can also check out the latest commit of [FixaTons](https://github.com/dariozanca/FixaTons) for AUC_Shuffled and Infogain Metrics.

 ## Citations
 If you intend to use this collection of datasets on your research, please cite the technical report